NIVeriStandAdd-Ons/VeriStand-API-Assembly-Binding-Redirection-Files/Source/README.txt

 The specific year-version configuration file must be placed next to the LabVIEW.exe executable.
 For example, the configuration file for VeriStand 2018 should be placed in `<Program Files>\National Instruments\LabVIEW 2018`.

-These files are placed in the correct directories automatically by the accompanying VI Package.

 These configuration files can also be used to configure specific LabVIEW projects (.lvproj) or executables.
 To do so, rename the file to *your-labview-project.lvproj.config* and place the file next to the project or executable.

 The version strings for each VeriStand version are as follows: